Received Signal Strength Based Wireless Source Localization with Inaccurate Anchor Position

 Fig.\ref{sub:illus1} is the original hypothesis.
-There are four anchors with inaccurate position and we only know $\zeta$.
+There are four anchors with inaccurate position information and only the upper bound for the localization error $\zeta$ is available.
 Fig.\ref{sub:illus2} illustrates the situation after calculating \eqref{eq:convex form}.
-Here we know the approximate position $\mathbf{\mathbf{x}}^*$ and $\zeta$, and the solution $X^*$ together with $\mathbf{\mathbf{x}}^*$ give us the information of the real source location distribution as analyzed before.
-In Fig.\ref{sub:illus3}, Alg.\ref{alg:rr} generates a number of possible source locations denoted by asterisk distribute inside the circle whose radius equals to $3(X^*-\mathbf{\mathbf{x}}^*{\mathbf{\mathbf{x}}^*}^T)$.
-In this subfigure, near every given anchor position $\hat{\mathbf{z_i}}$ (inaccurate), we generate several possible candidate anchor positions (denotes by the left-pointing triangle) within the range of $\zeta$.
+Here the approximate position $\mathbf{\mathbf{x}}^*$ and $\zeta$ are available, and the solution $X^*$ together with $\mathbf{\mathbf{x}}^*$ can provide the information of the real source location distribution as analyzed before.
+In Fig.\ref{sub:illus3}, Alg.\ref{alg:rr} generates a number of possible source locations denoted by asterisk distribute inside the circle whose radius can be calculated as $3(X^*-\mathbf{\mathbf{x}}^*{\mathbf{\mathbf{x}}^*}^T)$.
+In this subfigure, near every given anchor position $\hat{\mathbf{z_i}}$ (inaccurate), we generate several possible candidate anchor positions (denoted by the left-pointing triangle) within the range of $\zeta$.
 This step is described in Alg.\ref{alg:randomization}.
-Fig.\ref{sub:illus4} shows the final selected combination of the possible source and anchor locations, this combination has the lowest sum of RSS square error among all the possible combinations.
-That is, let $\mathbf{\tilde{z}}_{ij}, i=1 \ldots M, j=1 \ldots N$ denotes the $j$th possible anchor position near $\hat{z}_i$.
-Let $\mathbf{s}_k,k=1\ldots N$ denotes the $k$th possible source location.
-Then calculate the RSS $L_{ij}^k \in \mathbb{R}$ using Eq.\eqref{eq:RSS measurement model}.
-Based on this, we can formulate a RSS vector $\mathbf{L}_c^k \in \mathbb{R}^{M \times 1}$, where $\mathbf{L}_c^k(i)$ is the RSS received at the $i$th possible anchor position from the $k$th possible source position.
-And here $c$ denotes a combination of $j$, for example, $\{2,1,1,3,4\}$ and the like.
+In this subfigure, we calculate the RSS $L_{ij}^k \in \mathbb{R}$ using Eq.\eqref{eq:RSS measurement model}.
+Here $L_{ij}^k$ denotes the RSS between $\mathbf{\tilde{z}}_{ij}$ and $\mathbf{s}_k$. $\mathbf{\tilde{z}}_{ij}, i=1 \ldots M, j=1 \ldots N$ denotes the $j$th possible anchor position near $\hat{z}_i$. $\mathbf{s}_k,k=1\ldots N$ denotes the $k$th possible source location.
+We then can formulate a RSS vector $\mathbf{L}_c^k \in \mathbb{R}^{M \times 1}$, where $\mathbf{L}_c^k(i)$ is the RSS received at the $i$th possible anchor position from the $k$th possible source position.
+Here $c$ denotes a combination of $j$, for example, $\{2,1,1,3,4\}$ and the like.
 Apparently $c$ is an element of a set $P$, where $P$ is the permutation of 1 to $N$.
 Here $N$ denotes the number of possible anchor positions we generated.
+Fig.\ref{sub:illus4} shows the final selected combination of the possible source and anchor locations, which has the lowest sum of RSS square error among all the possible combinations.